Toni Pressley

-Toni Deion Pressley (born February 19, 1990) is an American professional soccer player who plays as a defender for Breiðablik in the Icelandic Besta deild kvenna.
+Toni Deion Pressley (born February 19, 1990) is an American professional soccer player who plays as a defender for Afturelding in the Icelandic Besta deild kvenna.
 She previously played for the Orlando Pride, Western New York Flash and Washington Spirit of the NWSL, Ryazan VDV in the Russian Women's Football Championship league, the top division of women's soccer in Russia.
 Pressley played for various United States national youth teams and was a member of the United States women's national under-23 soccer team.

 Early life

 Toni attended West Shore Junior – Senior High School where she was team captain as a senior, leading the team to the Class 3A Regional finals.
 In 2007, she earned a spot on the NSCAA/adidas Youth All-America Team and received first team All-Space Coast honors.
 As a senior in 2008, she was named Parade All-American and a top 50 recruit by Soccer Buzz.
 Pressley also competed on the track and field team at West Shore, winning a district and regional championship in 2005 as a member of 4 × 100 m relay as well as the 2007 district championship in the shot put.

 Pressley was also an Olympic Development Program Region III pool member for three years from 2006 to 2008 and was the leading scorer in the Region III league in 2006 and 2007.
 She was a member of the Florida Olympic Development Program team in 2006 and 2007.
 Pressley also played for local club team, Space Coast United.